Denmark national beach soccer team

 Denmark national beach soccer team represents Denmark in international beach soccer competitions, but is not controlled by the Danish Football Association (DFA), the governing body for football in Denmark.
 The DFA have decided to wait before being affiliated with an official national beach soccer team.
 However the team is recognised by the sport's governing body, Beach Soccer Worldwide (BSWW) and competes as Denmark's representative team in BSWW and FIFA sanctioned tournaments.

 Denmark made an early entrance onto the international beach soccer scene by competing in the 1996 World Championship, finishing 6th out of 8 teams.
+At the tournament, played on Copacabana in Rio de Janeiro, Denmark's squad included former Ballon d'Or winner Allan Simonsen and lost 1–7 to Brazil.
 However a Danish team did not return to internationals for 17 years until 2013 to compete in a BSWW Tour event in Sweden.
 In 2016, Denmark committed a team to multiple events in the beach soccer calendar for the first time, debuting in both the Euro Beach Soccer League and World Cup qualifiers.

+Since then, Danish beach soccer has progressed to the sport's top international tier: the squad has reached Division A of the Euro Beach Soccer League Superfinal, contested among Europe's eight leading nations.
+Danish players have regularly been nominated for individual honours at the Beach Soccer Stars awards.
+Axel Damm was shortlisted for the Best Men's Player award in four consecutive years, from 2022 to 2025; the team's head coach and former captain, Casper Dorph Jørgensen, was shortlisted for the same award in 2022 and 2023; goalkeeper Gustav Madsen was shortlisted for Best Men's Player in 2023 and for Best Men's Goalkeeper in 2024, before winning the Rising Star award later in 2024; and forward Carl Oscar Wegeberg was shortlisted for Best Men's Player in 2025.
+From 2023 to 2026 the team was coached by the Spaniard Llorenç Gómez, who had himself been voted the world's best player at the 2018 Beach Soccer Stars awards and was shortlisted for the 2025 Best Coach award during his spell in charge of Denmark.